git/git.github.io/rev_news/drafts/edition-38.md

 * [branch -l: print useful info whilst rebasing a non-local branch](https://public-inbox.org/git/20180324183844.4565-1-kaartic.sivaraam@gmail.com/)

-Kaartic Sivaraam sent a patch to the mailing list that fixed `git branch -l̀ output when an interactive rebase is performed and when the interactive rebase was started from a remote branch or when HEAD was detached.
+Kaartic Sivaraam sent a patch to the mailing list that fixed `git branch -l` output when an interactive rebase is performed and when the interactive rebase was started from a remote branch or when HEAD was detached.

-Eric Sunshine replied to Kaartic that `-l` in `git branch -l̀ is a shortcut for `--create-reflog` not for `--list`, and suggested some small improvements among which adding a couple of new tests.
+Eric Sunshine replied to Kaartic that `-l` in `git branch -l` is a shortcut for `--create-reflog` not for `--list`, and suggested some small improvements among which adding a couple of new tests.